 Our original product relies upon Florida statutory provisions that effectively protect the principal amount invested by us in each Account.
 In particular, Section 718.116(1), Florida Statutes, makes purchasers and sellers of a unit in an Association jointly and severally liable for all past due assessments, interest, late fees, legal fees, and costs payable to the Association.
-In addition, the statute grants to Associations a so-called "super lien", which is a category of lien that is given a statutorily higher priority than all other types of liens other than property tax liens.
+As discussed above, the statute grants to Associations a so-called "super lien", which is a category of lien that is given a statutorily higher priority than all other types of liens other than property tax liens.
 Under the Florida statute, a Florida Association's super lien has higher priority than all other lien holders, except that in the case of property tax liens.
 The amount of the Association's priority over a first mortgage holder that takes title to a property through foreclosure (or deed in lieu), referred to as the Super Lien Amount, is limited to twelve months' past due assessments or, if less, one percent (1.0%) of the original mortgage amount.
 Under our contracts with Associations for our original product, we pay Associations an amount up to the Super Lien Amount for the right to receive all collected interest and late fees on Accounts purchased from the Associations.
 In the past, to protect any amount invested by us in excess of the Super Lien Amount, we purchased insurance from an affiliate of AmTrust North America, or AmTrust, covering all assessments lost during the term of coverage due to a first mortgage foreclosure.
-As of January 28th, 2016 AmTrust has advised us that they will not continue to offer the insurance coverage we have purchased from them in the past.
+As of January 28th, 2016 AmTrust advised us that they will not continue to offer the insurance coverage we have purchased from them in the past.
 They represented to us that the nonrenewal is due solely to the fact that they have not generated the premium volume they anticipated.

-In other states in which we offer our original product, which are currently only Washington, Colorado and as of February 2016, Illinois, we rely on statutes that we believe are similar to the above-described Florida statutes in relevant respects.
+In other states in which we offer our original product, which are currently only Washington, Colorado and Illinois, we rely on statutes that we believe are similar to the above-described Florida statutes in relevant respects.
 A total of approximately 22 U.S. states, Puerto Rico and the District of Columbia have super lien statutes that give Association assessments super lien status under some circumstances, and of these states, we believe that all of these jurisdictions other than Alaska have a regulatory and business environment that would enable us to offer our original product to Associations in those states on materially the same basis.
-With respect to our original product, for the year ended December 31, 2015, we acquired 234 Accounts for \$173,607 compared with 496 Accounts for \$359,200 for the year ended December 31, 2014.
-We believe the decline in purchased Accounts acquired in 2015 as compared with 2014 was a result of a decline of our available capital in 2015, our focus on financing activities including our initial public offering, and general market conditions resulting in a greater dispersion of available units.
+With respect to our original product, for the year ended December 31, 2016, we acquired 288 Accounts for \$129,753 compared with 234 Accounts for \$173,607 for the year ended December 31, 2015.